-GROUP FIVE: Mathematic
+GROUP FIVE: Mathematics

 All IB Diploma students are required to complete a Mathematics course.
-At Modern English School Cairo, we offer Mathematics Higher Level for the mathematically gifted, Mathematics Standard Level for students who have strong Mathematics skills, and Mathematical Studies (Standard Level) for those students looking for a more general course.
-An A or A grade at GCSE or an A at Honors Mathematics is required for HL Mathematics.
+At Modern English School Cairo, we offer 'Mathematics Analysis and Approaches' at Higher or Standard Level, or, 'Mathematics Applications and Interpretations' also at Higher or Standard Level.
+Your Coordinator and Maths teachers will advise you on the course that is best suited to your university aspirations.
+An A or A grade at GCSE or an A at Honors Mathematics is required for HL Mathematics courses.